rapid7/insightconnect-workflows/workflows/Top_Remediations_For_Asset_In_Teams/help.md

 *This workflow will only trigger in the channel specified in the Microsoft Teams workflow steps.*

-To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!insert-command-here`.
+To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!top-remediations`.

 For example:
 * `!top-remediations hostname123`